Marko Perović (footballer, born 1984): 2011 Season, Injury, Contract Disputes

-Almost a month after surgery, New England declined on their option to extend Perović contract on July 1, 2011.
+Almost a month after surgery, New England declined on their option to extend Perović's contract on 1 July 2011.

 The announcement led to controversy and some backlash from fans and Perović.
 The Revolution were in the midst of what would become their worst season in club history and had limited attacking options.
-Marko had two-and-a-half years left on his contract at the time of his injury, but The Revolution were insistent that Marko had specifically asked for his option to be dropped.
+Marko had two and a half years left on his contract at the time of his injury, but The Revolution were insistent that Marko had specifically asked for his option to be dropped.
 In an interview with fan blog The Bent Musket, Perović denied this, stating:

 "I only have to tell you that I had a contract with the club and the deal would not comply.
 Took advantage of what I had hurt and offered me conditions that were not in agreement, this is blackmail, because I do not have the right to negotiate as an injured player...

 "Wanted more link to me for a year.
 All the players at the club know that I came here because my half of the money given to FC Basel and was now turn to New England to regulate."

 Though the situation remains unclear, the blog speculates that Perović may have asked for his option to be dropped so that he could renegotiate his contract in hopes of a raise, coming off his stellar 2010 season, and this may have led to a misunderstanding with the club.